Yamini2001/DSA-Questions/README.md

 181.  **LargestTriangleArea.java**: Given an array of points on the X-Y plane points where points[i] = [xi, yi], return the area of the largest triangle that can be formed by any three different points.
 182.  **LargestPerimeterTriangle.java**: Given an integer array nums, return the largest perimeter of a triangle with a non-zero area, formed from three of these lengths.
 183.  **MinimumScoreTriangulation.java**: Return the minimum possible score that you can achieve with some triangulation of the polygon.
+184.  **TriangularSumArray.java**: Return the triangular sum of nums.